tbyehl/Invoke-Parallel/README.md

 ```
 Note: Using a PSJob means the Input and Output objects will be serialized to cross the process boundries.
 This may have side-effects.
 Be aware of how your objects behave with serialization before using a PSJob.

+Also added a -quiet switch to suppress the Write-Progress calls.

 Changes have been submitted upstream in https://github.com/RamblingCookieMonster/PowerShell/pull/1